The Ice Storm (film): Filming

 Principal photography primarily took place in New Canaan and Westchester, New York, and began in April 1996.
 The ice storm scenes were filmed using a second-unit team prior to the main shoot.
 Said Schamus: "Hoping it would be below freezing, we drove up through Connecticut at night with a bunch of hoses and a water truck that we used to wet down streets and trees to get ice.
 On one of those nights, we actually encountered the only real ice storm to hit that area in 30 years.
 We got some terrific footage of the real thing.
 However, it soon turned into a snowstorm, and we couldn't use most of what we filmed.
 We digitally removed the snow from the ground in a few shots, and about five of those are in the finished film."
+Most of the professional music featured in the film was independently produced 1970s-type music, as budget values were tight.
+Lee and Schamus wanted to have an "actual score", not a "nostalgic film with radio music of an earlier time".

 Release

-Fox Searchlight Pictures gave The Ice Storm a limited theatrical release in the United States on September 26, 1997, and it grossed $8 million in its theatrical run.
+Despite an original release date of December 20, 1996, Fox Searchlight Pictures gave The Ice Storm a limited theatrical release in the United States on September 26, 1997, and it grossed $8 million in its theatrical run.
 Outside the United States, it grossed another $8 million for a worldwide total of $16 million.